MikeBirdTech/gpt3-vscode-extension/README.md

-# GPT-3 Visual Studio Code Extension
+# 🤖 GPT-3 Visual Studio Code Extension
 Use GPT-3 to be a more efficient programmer!

 - ✏️ Write to GPT - ask it anything directly from VS Code
+- 💻 Generate code from your documentation
 - 📖 Generate documentation for your code
 - 💡 Generate suggested alternatives for your code, including an explanation